 When an expenditure is incurred for purposes for which both restricted and unrestricted fund balance is available, the District considers restricted funds to have been spent first.
 When an expenditure is incurred for which committed, assigned, or unassigned fund balances are available, the District considers amounts to have been spent first out of committed funds, then assigned funds, and finally unassigned funds, as needed, unless the District Board of Directors has provided otherwise in its commitment or assignment actions.

-NOTE 3 - CASH DEPOSITS AND INVESTMENTS
+NOTE 3 - CASH DEPOSITS

-Cash and investments as of December 31, 2018 consist of the following:
+Cash deposits as of December 31, 2020 consist of the following: